Visiting The Kennedy Space Center

 Astronaut Encounter

-Be sure to catch an Astronaut Encounter, hosted by a real life astronaut multiple times daily.
+Be sure to catch an Astronaut Encounter, hosted by a real-life astronaut multiple times daily.
 Over 30 of the 500 men and women who have been in space make presentations throughout the year.
-You'll get to see their individual perspective on the space program, and learn about what it was really like to be a part of the NASA family – now and in the past!
+You'll get to hear their perspective on the space program, and learn about what it was really like to be a part of the NASA family – now and in the past!

 IMAX® Theater